rolling-scopes-school/tasks/tasks/connections/milestone_8.conversation.md

 - while user is on this conversation page, he reloads the page and navigates to the main page.
   Http-request to `/conversations/list` or `/users` is sent more than once (if user do not click _Update_ button): **-25 points**
+- user can enter the page of existing dialog and see the messages even if he is not authorized: **-15 points**